I don’t throw around terms like “magic” lightly, because there’s no such thing.

 That’s why it’s such a powerful tool in fundraising.

 PS: Ready for more on-the-ground advice like this to help you raise more money through the mail?
-Take my online course, 7 Steps To Creating Record-Smashing Direct Mail (Without spending more time or money!)
-You can access this and more inside The Fundraisingology Lab.
+Take my online course, 7 Steps To Creating Record-Smashing Direct Mail (Without spending more time or money)!
+You can access this and more as a member of The Fundraisingology Lab.
 Members also get access to my special Matched Giving Magic workshop that walks you through the steps you need to create your own matched giving appeal.
 See you there!